otrv4/libgoldilocks/README.md

 ## Symmetric crypto and hashing

-The Decaf library doesn't implement much symmetric crypto, but it does contain the hash functions required by the CFRG cryptosystems: SHA-3 and SHAKE.
+The Goldilocks library doesn't implement much symmetric crypto, but it does contain the hash functions required by the CFRG cryptosystems: SHA-3 and SHAKE.

 ## Internals